- Advertisement -spot_img

 Competitive analysis

 A competitive analysis helps you identify your competitors, their products, and their sales and marketing strategies.
-You can also use the analysis to identify a gap in the market, find out new trends, and also market your business better.
+You can also use the analysis to identify a gap in the market, find out new trends, and market your business better.

 • Determine who your competition is.
 Start by identifying direct competitors selling similar products within your geographical area and then look for indirect competitors who sell different products that can solve the same need.